apache/hudi/hudi-platform-service/hudi-metaserver/README.md

 hoodie.metaserver.uris=thrift://${serverIP}:9090
 ```

-# How to test
+## How to test

 ### Run a unit test with Hudi Metaserver

-Add the configurations mentioned in the `Write client configurations` part, and
+Add the configurations mentioned in the `Write client configurations` part, and then set `hoodie.metaserver.uris=""`.
-set `hoodie.metaserver.uris=""`.

-The meta server runs as an embedded one with h2 database that performs like mysql running locally.
+The metaserver runs as an embedded one with h2 database that performs like mysql running locally.